daniellecrobinson/Data-Rescue-PDX/README.md

 1. Download tools you'll need to play around with JSON files
 2. Work in the command line with JSON Lines Command Line Interface (CLI) Tools
-3. If you've never worked in the terminal before - don't worry!
+3. If you've never worked in the terminal before - don't panic!
   - This will be fun!
 This is your crash course!
   - Here's a [CLI cheatsheet](https://github.com/daniellecrobinson/terminal-mac-cheatsheet), and | is a [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix))!
   - You'll do great!
 Ask for help when you get stuck :)

-OK, now that you've run through that, now you should feel more comfortable sorting through a JSON file for .
+OK, now that you've run through that, you should feel more comfortable sorting through a JSON file for information about dataset contents, ownership, licensing, size, and other important info.

-### JSON metadata
+### 4.Creating a JSON metadata file [NEEDS WORK]

-Metadata is super important, and if all you do today is create metadata files, that is AWESOME and necessary.
+Metadata is super important, and if all you do today is create metadata files, or find a few files that need metadata, that is AWESOME and necessary.

+1. Step 1, find a file with missing metadata?
+2. create new metadata file in JSON format?
+3. help on the formatting [here](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [here](https://project-open-data.cio.gov/v1.1/schema/dataset.json)
+3. Done?

 More on Data.gov Metadata, including long lists of possible Dataset Field titles [here](https://project-open-data.cio.gov/v1.1/schema/)

 Google also recently did a great post about using the Data.gov metadata format for discovery of datasets: https://research.googleblog.com/2017/01/facilitating-discovery-of-public.html